The Veeam Cookbook Series

 Assumptions:

 You have a Veeam Backup and Replication server installed.
+You have added at least one Microsoft Windows Server in the Backup infrastructure.

 Method: